Site news

 Yubileiny

-The Yubileiny-2 experimental satellite was designed for remote-sensing of the Earth among its goals.
+The Yubileiny-2 experimental satellite was launched on July 28, 2012.
 Click to enlarge.
 Copyright © 2009 Anatoly Zak